-Third, robo-advisors are an effective tool for private investors with profound knowledge of investments and the financial market trends.
-They allow investors to manage their accounts, pick and choose investment without the need to interact with an advisor.
+Third, robo-advisors are an effective tool for private investors with profound knowledge of investments and financial market trends.
+They allow investors to manage their accounts, and pick and choose investments without the need to interact with an advisor.

 3. Automation of financial advisory processes

-A robo investing advisor fulfils time-consuming, yet simple tasks: it collects data, assigns portfolios, and adjusts them for changes in market forces or client profiles.
+A robo-investing advisor fulfills time-consuming, yet simple tasks: it collects data, assigns portfolios, and adjusts them for changes in market forces or client profiles.
 This way, wealth management companies can optimize their back office processes, save their financial and human resources, and increase their own capacity and productivity, focusing on more complicated tasks.

 Robo-Advisory Technologies: Now & in the Future

 At the current moment, robo-advisors predominantly use rule-based automation and apply preset algorithms to customize client portfolios.
 This software figures out an optimal asset allocation, sets up an investment portfolio, and offers automatic rebalancing services, which means that the platform will execute the buys and sells to get the account to a target asset allocation at a set time interval, such as once per month, quarter, or year.

-Robo-advisors of the future will take the form of a personal full service financial advisor.
-Its implementation will be driven by the advent in cognitive science-based technologies and Machine Learning (ML).
+Robo-advisors of the future will take the form of a personal full-service financial advisor.
+Its implementation will be driven by the advent of cognitive science-based technologies and Machine Learning (ML).